frigus02/function-web-components/README.md

 [![npm](https://img.shields.io/npm/v/function-web-components.svg)](https://www.npmjs.com/package/function-web-components)

-A library to write Web Components as a single function.
+Write [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) as a single function.

-Components written using this library look similar to [Function Components in React](https://reactjs.org/docs/components-and-props.html#function-and-class-components).
-You can specify attributes and props, which are both passed to the function.
-Internal state can saved using an API similar to [Hooks](https://reactjs.org/docs/hooks-intro.html).
-Your function is invoked every time props/attributes or state changes.
+Components written using this library look similar to [Function Components in React](https://reactjs.org/docs/components-and-props.html#function-and-class-components):

+-   You declare attributes and properties for your Custom Element.
+Both are passed to the function as the first argument.
+-   Internal state can saved using `useState`; similar to [Hooks](https://reactjs.org/docs/hooks-intro.html).
+-   Your function is invoked every time attributes/properties or state changes.
+-   The function should return HTML, which is then rendered to the elements Shadow DOM (rendering can be overridden to use libraries like [lit-html](https://github.com/Polymer/lit-html)).

 ## Table of Contents